Interlake Steamship Company: 1913 Merger

+Interlake operated the second largest fleet on the Great Lakes in 1933 with 49 ships totaling 417,800 tons behind the Pittsburgh Steamship Company with 86 ships and 732,200 tons.

+Modern day operations

-When Interlake launched its largest vessel, MV William J. Delancey (now MV Paul R. Tregurtha), its fleet contained 151 vessels, and was capable of carrying over three million tons of cargo at one time.
+When Interlake launched its largest vessel in 1981, MV William J. Delancey (now MV Paul R. Tregurtha), its fleet contained 151 vessels, and was capable of carrying over three million tons of cargo at one time.

 In early 2018, Interlake established a subsidiary service known as Interlake Logistics Solutions.
 Although its existing freight services were focused on bulk raw materials, the new service offered shipping of finished goods.
 The Barker and Tregurtha families, owners of Interlake Steamship, chartered the 418 ft, 14000 ST barge Montville to provide this new service on an as-needed basis.

 In April 2019, Interlake Steamship announced construction of a 639 ft long, 75 ft wide River-class self-unloading bulk freighter.
-The vessel, built by Fincantieri Bay Shipbuilding in Sturgeon Bay, Wisconsin, was the first U.S.-flagged, Jones Act-compliant ship built on the Great Lakes since 1983. and the first built by Interlake since 1981.
+The vessel, built by Fincantieri Bay Shipbuilding in Sturgeon Bay, Wisconsin, was the first U.S.-flagged, Jones Act-compliant ship constructed on the Great Lakes since 1983. and the first constructed by Interlake since 1981.
 The ship was christened MV Mark W. Barker in Cleveland, Ohio on 1 September 2022.